 During an outage

-- Call 9-1-1 and Veridian immediately to report any downed wires or electrical hazards
+- Call 9-1-1 and Elexicon Energy (formerly Veridian Connections) immediately to report any downed wires or electrical hazards

 - Always consider downed powerlines to be live and dangerous.
 Electricity can travel through the ground around downed wires.
 Stay back at least 10 metres (33 feet) or the length of a school bus.